Ramkumar47/OpenSUSE_configurations/tmux/README.md

-# Tmux configuration
+# tmux configuration
-This directory contains tmux - terminal multiplexer configuration files that were used in gnome-terminal.
+This folder contains tmux configuration files.

-the file *tmux* has to be placed under $HOME/.config/ directory.
+Place the contents of this folder in ~/.config/tmux/ folder

-Any new plugins can be installed by making the entry on tmux.conf file and (using tpm) C-b I keybinding.
+This configuration has a customized status bar that requires nerd fonts for proper work.
+These nerd patched fonts can be installed from ../fonts/ directory in the same repository.